raspberrypi/documentation/remote-access/ip-address.md

 ### Resolving `raspberrypi.local` with mDNS

-On Raspbian, [multicast DNS](https://en.wikipedia.org/wiki/Multicast_DNS) is supported out-of-the-box by the [Avahi](https://en.wikipedia.org/wiki/Avahi_%28software%29) service.
+On Raspberry Pi OS, [multicast DNS](https://en.wikipedia.org/wiki/Multicast_DNS) is supported out-of-the-box by the [Avahi](https://en.wikipedia.org/wiki/Avahi_%28software%29) service.

 If your device supports mDNS, you can reach your Raspberry Pi by using its hostname and the `.local` suffix.
-The default hostname on a fresh Raspbian install is `raspberrypi`, so by default any Raspberry Pi running Raspbian responds to:
+The default hostname on a fresh Raspberry Pi OS install is `raspberrypi`, so by default any Raspberry Pi running Raspberry Pi OS responds to:

 ```bash
 ping raspberrypi.local